King-Lewy/Speedy-Go-Kart/README.md

 # Speedy-Go-Kart
-A custom go-kart powered by a predator 212cc engine designed to go 25mph+
+A custom go-kart powered by a predator 212cc engine designed to go 25mph+.
+This design can be made with or without a roll cage depending on your budget, and how you want to make it.

 ![Full Go-Kart Assembly](Images/Go-Kart%20Assembly.png)